-- Procurement Requirements Catalog A Procurement Requirements Catalog captures things that the organization/government needs to procure to implement the master plan. - Budget Calculation Method Catalog The Budget Calculation Method Catalog shows how to do budget calculation to realize the systems needed in the master plan. - Further Technical Design Requirements Catalog The Further Technical Design Requirements Catalog shows requirements that are needed to to meet the organization/government needs.
-Architectural Change Management capability and
+- Procurement Requirements Catalog A Procurement Requirements Catalog captures things that the organization/government needs to procure to implement the master plan. - Budget Calculation Method Catalog The Budget Calculation Method Catalog shows how to do budget calculation to realize the systems needed in the master plan. - Further Technical Design Requirements Catalog

+The Further Technical Design Requirements Catalog shows requirements that are needed to do further design on technical aspects.
-o HR Qualifications and Training Catalogs

-An HR Qualifications and Training Catalogs

-show qualifications that are required to obtain specific role or position; and proposed trainings to improve human resources quality
+- HR Qualifications and Training Catalogs An HR Qualifications and Training Catalog show qualifications that are required to obtain specific role or position; and proposed trainings to improve human resources quality and capability to meet the organization/government needs. - Architectural Change Management o Lawmaking Catalog